karabayse/edabit/README.md

 * Return the first and last elements in an array as a new array
 * Additive Inverse
 * Calculate the third angle of a triangle
 * Check for uppercase and lowercase letters
+* Check for even values